eoap/mastering-app-package/docs/kubernetes/calrissian.md

 `calrissian` creates a pod for each of the Workflow processing step.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/Kubernetes/calrissian.ipynb

 ### Step 1 - Configure the workspace

 The results produced will be available in the local folder `/workspace/mastering-app-package/runs`